Gait Characterization in Duchenne Muscular Dystrophy (DMD) Using a Single-Sensor Accelerometer: Classical Machine Learning and Deep Learning Approaches: Discussions

-The purpose of our study was to explore the utility and feasibility of collecting clinically meaningful gait data using consumer-level accelerometers outside of the formal gait laboratory setting, and to explore a range of classical and AI analytical methods to differentiate between children with DMD and TD controls of different ages.
-Extracting and describing a combination of well-known and understood temporospatial gait features allowed us to begin to identify some of the characteristics that CML and DL tools used to determine membership in DMD and TD control groups.
+The purpose of our study was to explore the utility and feasibility of collecting clinically meaningful gait data using consumer-level accelerometers outside of the formal gait laboratory setting and to explore a range of CML and DL methods to differentiate between children with DMD and TD of different ages.
+Extracting and describing a combination of well-known and understood temporospatial gait CFs allowed us to identify some of the characteristics that CML and DL tools used to differentiate between DMD and TD groups.